Reproduction of maps of The Wilderness dated (l to r) 1840, 1873 and 1898.A cottage had been demolished by 1898 (X)

-The middle cottage of the three did not survive into the twentieth century, which probably indicates its state of repair.
+The middle cottage of the three did not survive into the twentieth century - which probably indicates its state of repair.
 It had three rooms and a cellar.
-From 1851-71, the agricultural labourer, John Sharp (b Preston 1816c) lived there with his wife, Mary and seven children.
+From 1851-71, the agricultural labourer, John Sharp (born at Preston 1816c) lived there with his wife, Mary, and seven children.
 By 1881, their place was taken briefly by Amos and Elizabeth Fairey and their two children.
-Five year later, Job Jenkins lived alone in the cottage and by 1891 it appears that the cottage had been demolished.
+Five years later, Job Jenkins lived alone in the cottage and by 1891 it appears that the cottage had been demolished.

 Rose Cottage and The Wilderness in the twentieth century